On Parole

-On Parole is a studio recording released by British rock band Motörhead.
-It was intended as their first album and left unreleased at the time of its completion in 1976, and it was not released until over three years later, on 8 December 1979, after the commercial success of Overkill and Bomber that same year.
+On Parole is a studio recording released by British rock band Motörhead, which at the time consisted of Lemmy Kilmister on vocals and bass, Larry Wallis on guitar, and Phil "Philthy Animal" Taylor on drums (replacing Lucas Fox).
+It was intended as their first album and left unreleased at the time of its completion in 1976, and it was not released until over three years later, in November 1979, after the commercial success of Overkill and Bomber that same year.
 It was released without the band's permission, and they consequently distanced themselves from it.
 As a result, it was not considered an official release by the band at the time and they did not want it released, as they had moved on, since then, first to Chiswick Records and then to Bronze Records.
+The LP entered the UK charts on 8 December, where it peaked at No. 65.

-With the addition of lead guitarist "Fast" Eddie Clarke, On Parole was re-recorded almost in its entirety in 1977 during the sessions for the album Motörhead, largely due to having very limited studio time available.
+With guitarist "Fast" Eddie Clarke replacing Larry Wallis, most of On Parole's songs were re-recorded in April 1977, and formed the band's official first album, Motörhead, released the same year.

 Background

 On Parole is the only album to feature the band's original line-up of Lemmy on vocals and bass, Larry Wallis on guitar and vocals, and Lucas Fox on drums.
 Motörhead signed a deal with United Artists when manager Douglas Smith secured a deal with the label's A&R man Andrew Lauder, both men having worked together for Lemmy's previous group Hawkwind.
 During the sessions, original producer Dave Edmunds relinquished his duties, being replaced by Fritz Fryer.
 Fox left the band as recording was nearing its conclusion and was replaced by Phil "Philthy Animal" Taylor, a casual acquaintance Lemmy had met through the local "speed" scene.
 Taylor had been persuaded to drive him to Rockfield Studios and "bring his drum kit", as he had boasted to Lemmy that he was a drummer.
-Taylor was given the job and set about overdubbing all of Fox's previously recorded drum tracks with the exception of "Lost Johnny", as he was being held in jail following an arrest for alleged drunk-and-disorderly conduct when that session was due to take place.
+Taylor was given the job and set about overdubbing all of Fox's previously recorded drum tracks with the exception of "Lost Johnny" (which was co-written with Mick Farren), as he was being held in jail following an arrest for alleged drunk-and-disorderly conduct when that session was due to take place.

 Taylor had taken a job painting a houseboat and his foreman happened to be "Fast" Eddie Clarke.
 When Taylor mentioned that he had just joined Motörhead, Clarke was intrigued, having read about the band.
 Clarke told Taylor that he was a guitarist but didn't mention that he had recorded two albums with Curtis Knight.
 When Motörhead guitarist Wallis floated the idea of adding a second guitarist to the band, Taylor recommended Clarke, and the band briefly became a four-piece for the first time.
 Wallis' interest in the band was rapidly fading and he soon left, and Motörhead were a trio once more.